LCFI/LCFI/README.md

 Lossy compression has been widely used in HPC applications to significantly reduce the data movement and memory overheads.
 However, the impact of compression errors in HPC programs is not clear yet to many HPC programs, and current lossy compression methods have not been optimized for minimizing this impact.

 LCFI is a **L**ossy **C**ompression **F**ault **I**njection tool based on LLVM that injects faults into the LLVM IR of the application source code.
 Users can use LCFI to inject lossy compression errors to any variable in an HPC program with different error distributions and error bounds.
 In this way, you can use LCFI to select the optimal lossy compressor and compression configuration for any HPC program that needs to use lossy compression.
-Moreover, lossy compression developers can use LCFI to custom the error distribution and compression scheme, which can help them design a better lossy compressor with higher data fidelity.
+Moreover, lossy compression developers can use LCFI to customize the error distribution and compression scheme, which can help them design a better lossy compressor with higher data fidelity.

 LCFI is modified based on [LLFI](https://github.com/DependableSystemsLab/LLFI) [1] developed by the University of British Columbia.